 Sept.
 19-21 / 2019

-Humanities New York presents, An Evening with Ibram X. Kendi and Chenjerai Kumanyika (additional details forthcoming)
+Humanities New York presents, Democracy and the Legacy of Racism: Ibram X. Kendi and Chenjerai Kumanyika in Conversation

 Friday, Sept.
 20 | 8pm | Asbury Hall in Babeville (7pm VIP reception in the Ninth Ward)